jpmfranco/Voice-Assistant-/README.md

 # 🗣️ Voice Assistant in Python

 A lightweight, voice-controlled assistant built with Python that understands your spoken commands and performs basic tasks like opening applications, searching the web, and speaking responses.
+I did a english version and a spanish version of the voice assistant

 ## 🚀 Features